zepto-lang/zepto/wiki/Getting Started.md

 100s
 ```

-When working with any other number type (even integers) they are promoted.
+When working with any other number type (even Integers) they are promoted.

-Before explaining how the rational and complex number types work,
+Before explaining how the Rational and Complex number types work,
 let me give you a quick list of standard functions that work with numbers:

 ````clojure